frenkel/blog/_posts/2021-04-28-first-month-as-solo-founder.md

 - Develop a second integration, besides Ruby on Rails, for an important framework.
 - Write a blog post about my second month.

-[Follow me on twitter](https://twitter.com/frankgroeneveld) or [subscribe to the RSS feed](/feed/) to be notified of my next blog post!
+[Subscribe to the RSS feed](/feed/) to be notified of my next blog post!